 Parenting a teen can be confusing.
-It’s a different When your teen vulnerably lowers their guard to reveal world than when we were teens.
+When your teen vulnerably lowers their guard to reveal world than when we were teens.
 Sometimes we mess up because they have us frazzled.
 But mostly, we fail because we are imperfect.
 Take heart.
 And take a moment to laugh, knowing you’re not doing half-bad as a parent if you avoid these fails.

 Teens by nature crave independence and privacy.
 As parents, how far should you go to respect their privacy while still ensuring that they’re making sound decisions?
 “The goal is for teens to gradually assume more responsibility for their own judgment about things,” says Dr. Rochelle Harris, a clinical psychologist.
 “This isn’t clear-cut, like when they turn 16, you get off of their Facebook or Instagram.
 It’s really more of making sure those foundations of communication are there.”